-- a Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The council may appoint committees as may be necessary, all those appointments must be agreed at Full Council and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a committee up until the date of the next annual meeting of full council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee and where possible appoint a different chair for each committee; - v. shall permit a committee to appoint its own chair at the first meeting of the committee; - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - vii. shall determine if the public may participate at a meeting of a committee; unless constrained by Part B under section1(2) of the Public Bodies (Admission to Meetings) Act 1960 that the public and the press be excluded from the meeting. - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; - x. and may dissolve a committee. - xi.
-A committee or sub-committee (but not a Finance Committee) may include persons who are not elected councillors, often known as co-opted committee members -but they have no voting rights (except on wholly - advisory committees under the LGHA 1989 S13).
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer (2) days before the meeting that they are unable to attend; - vi. [shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee] OR [shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee] and where possible appoint a different chair for each committee; - vii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - viii. shall determine if the public may participate at a meeting of a committee;

+- ix. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - x. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xi. may dissolve a committee or a sub-committee - xii.
+A committee or sub-committee (but not a Finance Committee) may include persons who are not elected councillors, often known as co-opted committee members -but they have no voting rights (except on wholly advisory committees under the LGHA 1989 S13).
 All non-elected members of a committee, sub-committee, advisory or working group will be supplied with current Standing Orders on their appointment.